18 Random Variables

 2. right-continuous.

-In fact, the CDF of a continuous random variable is continuous.
-That is why they are called continuous random variables in the first place.
+In fact, the CDF of a continuous random variable is not only right-continuous; it is continuous.
+This is why these random variables are called “continuous” in the first place.
 Any continuous function \(F(x)\) that satisfies these properties is the CDF of a continuous random variable.
-We can use different CDFs to model non-uniform continuous random variables.

 This is the basis for a rigorous definition of the PDF \(f(x)\).